joshrands/adhoc-routing-framework/LOS_Determination/README.txt

 These have been omitted.

 There are 4 files:
-- testProgram -   This file runs a series of tests to ensure the program is working properly.
+- verificationTests.cpp -   This file runs a series of tests to ensure the program is working properly.
 - LOS.h -         This header file declares a class and a struct that will be used heavily.
 Functions are defined in defineLOS.cpp
 - defineLOS.cpp - This file is the real meat of this small project.
 Functions declared in LOS.h are defined here
 - sc_orbits.txt - This text file has all of the 3D position vectors over time for each spacecraft (including carrier)